 Central Kazakhstan Travel

 Far, far away from everything else: that’s the best way to describe Central Kazakhstan.
-Karaganda surprises only those who do not know history: it’s a city of universities, museums and football.
+Travel to Karaganda and be surprised to find a cultured city of universities, museums and football.
 Nearby steel town Temirtau and Karkaralinsk national park are equally interesting.
 Even further off you will find the true spirit of Kazakhstan in Ulytau, Zhezkazgan and Kyzyl Orda.
 The Aral Sea and its shipwrecks at Aralsk are the sad tourism center for this part of the country.

 West Kazakhstan Tourism